Skip to main content

 Real numbers from California rate data

-Per Bankrate's 2025 California auto rate analysis, average full coverage premium for a DUI driver is $4,200 a year, versus $2,400 a year for a clean profile.
-That's a 75% increase.
-ValuePenguin's 2025 CA dataset shows similar numbers: $3,800 to $4,500 a year after first-time DUI.
+Per Bankrate's California rate data, average full coverage premium runs roughly $3,100 a year for a clean profile and roughly $7,700 a year with one DUI - a ~150% increase.
+Other rate trackers show the same magnitude (ValuePenguin's California figures land near $4,700 a year post-DUI versus ~$1,700 clean).
 In Orange County ZIPs (92683 Westminster, 92840 Garden Grove), the figure typically runs 10 to 15% above the state average due to traffic density and claim frequency (illustrative, individual quotes vary).

 • Years 1 to 3: SR-22 required, non-standard tier, peak premium.

-• Years 3 to 5: SR-22 ends, gradual transition to standard tier possible at some carriers, premium 30 to 40% above peak.
+• Years 3 to 5: SR-22 ends, gradual transition to standard tier possible at some carriers, premium 30 to 40% below the peak but still well above clean rates.

-• Year 7+: DUI ages off most rating systems.
+• Year 10+: the DUI ages off the DMV record and rating normalizes.

 Carriers that write SR-22 in California